JD/MBA Dual Degree Program

 JD MBA Curriculum

-This four-year program is designed to provide law school graduates with an in-depth perspective of corporate business practices, and the business skills necessary to successfully manage law firms, larger businesses or non-profit organizations.
+This four-year program, offered jointly with the USF School of Management, is designed to provide law school graduates with an in-depth perspective of corporate business practices, and the business skills necessary to successfully manage law firms, larger businesses or non-profit organizations.
 With a strong emphasis on teamwork, the MBA program helps you to develop an entrepreneurial approach to solve a variety of managerial problems in both startup and corporate settings.

 Students enrolled in the dual degree program complete the first two years of study exclusively at the law school, and spend the third year at the business school.